-With the BoxCast's Graphic Overlays feature, you can add PNG images to your broadcast without any extra hardware or software mixer/switcher equipment.
-It's as simple as dragging and dropping your graphics onto a canvas on the Dashboard and clicking Apply!
+With BoxCast's Graphic Overlays feature, you can add PNG images to your broadcast without any extra hardware or software mixer/switcher equipment.

 At any point after scheduling, you can upload PNG images and place them on a transparent grid to be overlaid on the video during the broadcast.
 The simple drag-and-drop canvas can be changed live during the broadcast.
-You can use this for lower thirds, full slates, watermarks — or any combination of these.
+You can use this for lower thirds, full slates, watermarks — or any combination.
 You can even use this in conjunction with BoxCast Scoreboard Overlays.

 Adding an Overlay

-- Browse to the Broadcast Details page on the BoxCast Dashboard, and select your upcoming broadcast.
+Browse to the Broadcasts page on the BoxCast Dashboard, and select your upcoming broadcast.

-- Drag and drop or resize in the canvas to position the image how you'd like it.
+Drag and drop or resize in the canvas to position the image how you'd like it, then

-Note: The overlay is applied against real time, so it takes approximately 30–60 seconds for changes to appear to viewers in the video player when your stream is live.
+Note: The overlay is applied in real-time, so it takes approximately 30–60 seconds for changes to appear to viewers in the video player when your stream is live.